w3c/cg-monitor/README.md

 Once the data is collected per the above, run
 `node prepare-data.js`

-It will generate a `report.json` file with the data needed for the dashboard.
+It will generate a `report.json` file with the data needed for the [dashboard](https://w3c.github.io/cg-monitor/).

+The tool also generate the activity charts used in Community Group homepages.